TobyH9/spin-press/README.md

    - Initialize all other spins randomly (e.g., sampled from $\( \{-1, +1\} \))$

 2. **Find the Ground State:**
-   - Apply an energy minimization algorithm to evolve the lattice to the ground state.
+   - Apply an energy minimization algorithm to evolve the lattice to the ground state whilst keeping the original set of spins fixed throughout.

 3. **Map Spins Back to Bits:**
    - Convert each spin back to a bit: